1926 Auckland Rugby League season: Monteith Shield fixtures

 In Round 12 new rules were introduced regarding the play the ball, mirroring rules adopted by the New South Wales Rugby League which made the games more open but it was stated in The New Zealand Herald that "it is evident the players will need more schooling to make the interpretation of this rule more effective.
 In the match between Ponsonby and Richmond every advantage was taken of the referee's awkward position, and some very unfair tactics were adopted in securing the ball from the ruck".

 Round 1

 In the match between Ponsonby and Devonport Lyall Stewart went off after 20 minutes with an injury but was able to be replaced, later Julius Laing fractured his ankle while Charles Webb also went off injured during the second half leaving Devonport with just 11 players.
+Thomas Richards, their fullback also received a compound fracture of the middle finger and was taken to hospital.
 Neville St George was also injured during the match and missed several games.
+New Zealand single skulls rowing champion of 1923, 1924, 1926, and 1927 William Stevenson debuted for Richmond.
+During the season he quit playing for them as he was worried that playing rugby league might affect his amateur status in rowing despite the fact that players were not paid as such for playing rugby league in New Zealand.
+Alf Scott scored a try for Devonport.
+In the recently completed 1925/26 cricket season he made his first class debut for Auckland.

 Round 2

+Hec Brisbane broke his collarbone in Marist's win over Grafton.
+The Marist team was captained by Jack Kirwan for the first time after long serving captain, Billy Ghent had transferred to the City club.